 1. Nike Air Zoom Pegasus 37

 The upper is made from a lightweight, breathable mesh and provides a snug fit.
-It has a midfoot band that provides stability and reduces any pressure points that could be created by the laces.
+The midfoot band provides stability and reduces any pressure points that could be created by the laces.

 The carbon rubber outsole is textured.
 Whether you’re walking on the pavement, over gravel or uneven terrain, you’ll walk confidently as the grip on this shoe is outstanding.